fortinet/fortiadc-azure-ha/README.md

 Therefore, when an HA failover occurs, the traffic will be directed to the new working (active) FortiADC by the ALB.

-## Deploying VRRP HA using Azure load balancers via the ARM template
+### Deploying VRRP HA using Azure load balancers via the ARM template

-### HeadingConfiguring the ARM template deployment parameters
+#### Configuring the ARM template deployment parameters
 After you have successfully launched your ARM template, configure the following parameters to complete the ARM template deployment.
 1. In the Azure Custom deployment where you have launched your ARM template, select the Basics tab.
 2. Under the Project details, select the applicable Subscription and Resource group.
 The Subscription and Resource group should be the same as the ones where your license files are stored.